Well, actually, Mr. I might even go one through six.

 Greetings, folks, and welcome back.

-It's Rush Limbaugh, the EIB network, where we have fun frolic and frivolity for all as well as the serious discussion of issues.
+It's Rush Limbaugh, the EIB network, where we have fun, frolic, and frivolity for all, as well as the serious discussion of issues.

-Phone number if you want to be on the program, and I'm going to get the phone calls this hour, 800 282-2882.
+Phone number, if you want to be on the program, and I'm going to get the phone calls this hour, 800-282-2882.

-I'd be Washington for those of you in Rio Linda, that Congressman Steve King of Iowa was questioning the NFL Commissioner Roger Goodell on the qualifications required to be an owner in the National Football League.
+So yesterday afternoon, about this time, I received an email from a friend in Washington, maybe Washington for those of you in Riolinda, that Congressman Steve King of Iowa was questioning the NFL Commissioner Roger Goodell on the qualifications required to be an owner in the National Football League.

 I had no clue.

-I mean, I knew that Congress was doing hearings on concussions and uh brain injuries in National Football League players.
+I mean, I knew that Congress was doing hearings on concussions and brain injuries in National Football League players.

-There's a study out there that uh NFL players have a greater incidence of dementia and other brain-related diseases after they quit playing.
+There's a study out there that NFL players have a greater incidence of dementia and other brain-related diseases after they quit playing.

-But apparently Sheila Jackson Lee is on this committee, and she opened the door for questions about qualifications of owners by making some reference to some owners not being really what the league wants.
+But apparently Sheila Jackson Lee is on this committee and she opened the door for questions about qualifications of owners by making some reference to some owners not being really what the league wants.

-I I want to I want to thank Congressman King.
+I want to thank Congressman King.

 He's from Iowa for doing this.